 Your F-1 student status permits you to work at SF State campus while you are enrolled in a full course of study.
 It is your responsibility to research and understand your on-campus work eligibility.
 Be sure to consult the F-1 International student advisors at OIP if you have any concerns or questions.

 You may work on campus provided:

-- Enrolled full-time or have an approved Full-Time Equivalency (FTE) or Reduced Course Load (RCL) due to Completion of Study.
+- Enrolled full-time, or have been approved for Full-Time Equivalency (FTE) or Reduced Course Load (RCL) due to Completion of Study

-- You do not work more than a total of 20 hours per week while school is in session.
-You may be employed up to 40 hours (Full-Time) per week during holidays and vacation periods, including your summer and winter vacation, provided you are eligible and intend to register for the next semester.
+- You may work up to 20 hours per week (Part-Time) in the Spring and Fall semesters, or up to 40 hours (Full-Time) per week during Summer sessions and semester break, provided you are eligible and intend to register for the next semester

 You MAY NOT work on campus if:

-- Your SEVIS record and I-20 has been terminated by OIP.
+- Your SEVIS record and I-20 has been terminated by F-1 International student advisors.

 - The program end date on your I-20 has passed or you have graduated from SF State.

 - You have transferred your SEVIS record and I-20 to another school.

-- New Students: Students who have been issued an initial I-20 and intend to enroll for the next regular academic semester at SF State, may work up to 10 days prior to the semester start date.
+Students who have been issued an initial I-20 and intend to enroll for the next regular academic semester at SF State may work up to 5 days prior to the semester start date.

-- Current Students: Current students in valid F-1 status may begin to work on campus as soon as you have complete all the required documentation.
+Current students in valid F-1 status may begin to work on campus as soon as you have completed all the required documentation.